rust-lang/polonius/book/src/rules/loans.md

 ### The origins contain loans

 The rules below compute what loans are contained in which origins, at given points of the CFG: starting from the "issuing point and origin", a loan is propagated via the subsets computed above, at a given point in the CFG.
 Liveness is then taken into account to propagate these loans along the CFG: if a loan is contained in an origin at a given point, and that the origin is live at the successor points, the loan is propagated to the successor points.
 A subtlety here is that there are points in the CFG where a loan can be killed, and that will stop propagation.
-Rule 6 uses both liveness and kill points to know whether the loan should be propagated further in the CFG.
+Rule 6 uses both liveness and kill points to decide whether the loan should be propagated further in the CFG.

 ```prolog
 .decl origin_contains_loan_on_entry(Origin:origin, Loan:loan, Point:point)